chardi90/park-run/README.md

 # Parkrun Challenge
 A webapp with a map and a list of parkruns in Greater Manchester where runners can track their progress as they complete each run on the challenge.
-Built in ReactJS using a weather API.
+Built in ReactJS using the Leaftlet Map API.
 Made responsive with TailwindCSS and deployed on Netlify.

 ## Features
 - Data for all current Parkruns in Greater Manchester (JSON)